DCC-EX/dcc-ex.github.io/docs/ex-commandstation/include_installer.md

 This screen provides some basic information about the process of loading the Software.

-To proceed, click the `Manage Arduino CLI`{.interpreted-text role="guilabel"} button.
+To proceed, click the `Manage Arduino CLI` button.

 \|force-break\|